FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Introduction

 Existing approaches to this problem face distinct methodological barriers.
 On one hand, supervised learning models suffer from a dependency on large-scale instance annotations.
 Generating such ground truth is labor-intensive and prone to subjectivity even among experts \cite{weinstein2019individual, lucena2022combined}, severely limiting model generalizability and scalability.
 On the other hand, recent foundation models such as the Segment Anything Model (SAM) \cite{kirillov2023segany} have significantly improved general-purpose segmentation.
 However, when applied to tree crown instance segmentation, these models often struggle in dense forests where adjacent crowns exhibit ambiguous boundaries \cite{teng_assessing_2025}.
 Some studies enhance instance separability by combining other data sources, such as tree height information from LiDAR \cite{straker_instance_2023}, Digital Surface Models (DSMs) \cite{teng2025bringingsamnewheights}, and multispectral features \cite{dersch2023towards}.
 Although effective, these multi-modal approaches often entail higher data acquisition costs and computational complexity, limiting their scalability.

-To overcome these limitations without relying on expensive auxiliary data or annotations, we draw inspiration from adjacent fields.
+To overcome these limitations without relying on auxiliary data or annotations, we draw inspiration from adjacent fields.
 We observe that semantic segmentation of tree canopies has reached a high level of maturity \cite{10342745, 11237054}, providing reliable foreground priors.
 Furthermore, tree crowns share star-convex morphological properties with biological cells.
 In biomedical imaging, flow-based methods such as CellViT \cite{horst2024cellvit} and Cellpose-SAM \cite{pachitariu_cellpose-sam_2025} successfully separate touching instances by predicting gradient fields, a mechanism highly transferable to canopy delineation.
+Tong and Zhang \cite{tong_individual_2025} established StarDist for supervised tree crown segmentation; here, we advance this geometric insight toward a training-free approach via SAM ViT cross-domain transfer.

-Building on these insights, we propose ZS-TreeSeg, a zero-shot framework that synergizes mature canopy semantic segmentation with flow-based instance delineation.
-By using semantic masks to constrain the search space and integrating Cellpose-style flow dynamics with SAM, our approach achieves robust instance segmentation without requiring instance-level training data.
+Building on these insights, we propose FG-TreeSeg (Flow-Guided Tree Segmentation), a pipeline that enables training-free instance delineation by transferring flow-based dynamics from biomedical imaging to canopy analysis.